This post may contain affiliate links. For more information, see our Disclosure page.

 PhotoPin – I just recently discovered PhotoPin.
 PhotoPin searches Creative Common databases based on the keywords you enter.
 Some of the images on PhotoPin are candid.
 I don’t always want to go for a “too-staged” look so this is a nice option.
 The database seems to be endless.
 No matter what type of imagery you’re searching for, you’re sure to find it on PhotoPin.
 There is an option to search only commercially-licensed images because there are both.
 Check each item prior to downloading to make sure you understand the rules regarding attribution.

 Tailwind – I’m planning on doing an entire post on Tailwind because there’s more to it than I have time for now.
 It’s more than just a pin scheduling app.
 Tailwind provides insight and analytics around the content you’re pinning which will ultimately be a driver in the traffic you receive.
 You can find out what is the best time to pin, which content is gaining the most traction and also get an accurate repin count!!
+Tailwind Tribes are awesome and if the rumors are true, will soon be replacing group boards on Pinterest.
 It’s similar to a Pinterest group board in that many members are sharing each other’s content.
 If you sign up using my link you’ll receive one free month and you can see for yourself how much of an asset it can be to you while growing your blog.

 BoardBooster – Boardbooster is another Pinterest scheduling application.
 I use the basic version for $5 a month and get 500 pins that I can publish.
 I like the simplicity of Boardbooster because I can truly set it and forget it.
 The looping feature is awesome too.
 If you have boards with a lot of content, you tell Boardbooster to loop through it and repin.
 It will compare stats and the delete the least performing pin.
 It’s one of the best ways to get your older content in front of new eyes.

 Trello – I use Trello as my blog editorial calendar tool.
+It’s probably one of the top blog resources I have in my toolbox.
 I also have a post planned about how I use Trello because the history behind it is pretty interesting.
 If you’ve heard of Kanban or agile, then you’ll understand how Trello works.
 For the sake of brevity, Trello allows for the creation of projects.
 Each project has lists which correspond to the different stages on the way to project completion.
 Each list has a corresponding card representing tasks that move between the lists or stages until it reaches completion.
 I have lists set up for blog post ideas, posts in progress, posts scheduled and posts published.
 A card will start in the ideas list and eventually end up on the published list.
 It’s a fantastic visual tool that allows me to see at a glance what I have in progress.

 Todoist – If you missed my post on how I use Todoist, you can check it out here.
 I love that I can create different projects in Todoist and then assign tasks to them.
 I have projects for all the important areas that I need to focus on.
 Setting up recurring tasks is a snap too.
 And I have Zapier set up to work between Trello and Todoist so that I don’t need to separately set up blog to-do’s in Todoist that I’ve already added in Trello.
 It just happens automagically!